WZBJ: History

-Programming

-Syndicated programs broadcast on WZBJ include Right This Minute, 25 Words or Less, The Andy Griffith Show, The King of Queens, and Family Guy, among others.
-WZBJ will also carry newscasts, syndicated programming and CBS network shows from WDBJ if they are preempted there.

 Technical information

 Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 From 1994 until 2008, WDRL-TV's analog broadcast was originated from a transmitter near Pelham, North Carolina, within 2 mi of the border with Virginia.
-Coverage in Roanoke and Lynchburg was limited due to the location of its tower.
+Coverage in Roanoke and Lynchburg was limited due to the tower's location and relatively short height.

 WDRL-DT began broadcasting in digital in 2001 at its Pelham site, at low power.
 In 2004, the station won permission to move the digital transmitter to Smith Mountain northwestern Pittsylvania County.
 This location was chosen as it is the highest point east of Poor Mountain, where most of Roanoke's other television stations transmit from.
 WDRL-DT's Smith Mountain transmitter went on the air in May 2006, providing predicted city grade coverage of Lynchburg and Roanoke, the New River Valley and all of the south side of Virginia.
 Digital coverage was predicted to extend into the north-central North Carolina counties of Caswell, Rockingham, Person, and Stokes.
 The station moved its digital signal from channel 41 in December 2008.